claudioclaude/HowToNao/README.md

 ### Installing Choreographe

 1. **Download the setup file**\
-  You can download the setup file [here](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares)
+  You can download the setup file [here](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares).

  2. **Run the installer**\
-   Run the file you just downloaded
+   Run the file you just downloaded.

-   *For a more detailed guide to the installation check the [official documentation](http://doc.aldebaran.com/1-14/software/installing.html)*
+   *For a more detailed guide to the installation check the [official documentation](http://doc.aldebaran.com/1-14/software/installing.html).*

 ---